 December 31, 2013

-1) Putting Pop Up Displays Directly in Front of Trade Show Architecture
+1) Putting Pop Up Displays Directly in Front of the Trade Show Architecture

 Companies must capitalize on their trade show space if they are to achieve ROI for their investment in the latest displays.
-One of the biggest mistakes companies make is placing their pop up displays directly in front of the area in which their reps are sitting.
-Many companies believe this can help direct attention towards pop up display products.
+One of the biggest mistakes companies make is placing their pop-up displays directly in front of the area in which their reps are sitting.
+Many companies believe this can help direct attention toward pop-up display products.
 But it often just blocks access to the display area and annoys event attendees

-While pop up displays are designed to be viewed close-up, many companies still using fonts that are too small in their pop up advertising.
-That’s because the designs created often look great on a computer screen or a print out.
+While pop-up displays are designed to be viewed close-up, many companies still use fonts that are too small in their pop-up advertising.
+That’s because the designs created often look great on a computer screen or a printout.
 But when placed on the board, fonts can be overshadowed by the size of the display area.
-Companies should work with design professionals that can offer actual-size print outs of their display before going to the final proofing stages.
+Companies should work with design professionals that can offer actual-size printouts of their display before going to the final proofing stages.

-Success at trade show events depends upon the effective use of tools such as pop up displays.
-This means firms that purchase this high value items must be careful to review the mistakes others have made in the past.
+Success at trade show events depends upon the effective use of tools such as pop-up displays.
+This means firms that purchase this high value item must be careful to review the mistakes others have made in the past.